dekpient/vagrant-readthedocs/README.md

 - You get a public key for `vagrant` user: `id_rsa.pub`

 #### Notes
 - If you see `Warning: Firewall[010 accept tcp access](provider=iptables): Unable to persist firewall rules: Execution of '/usr/libexec/iptables/iptables.init save' returned 1:`, look for `Notice: /Stage[main]/Main/Firewall[010 accept tcp access]/ensure: created` first.
-Don't know why - don't care enough.
+It should be okay - there's a ticket for that, [MODULES-1341](https://tickets.puppetlabs.com/browse/MODULES-1341).
 - Installing Read the Docs's requirements takes a while - \*staring at\* `Python::Requirements`
 - Read the Docs is run as `vagrant` user